mendix/docs/content/en/docs/appstore/modules/oidc.md

 ### 4.1 Configuring Roles

-Ensure that you have allocated the following user roles to the OIDC module roles
+Ensure that you have allocated the following user roles to the OIDC module roles:

 | User Role | OIDC Module Role |
 | --- | --- |